dapplets/dapplet-docs/docs/ex10-new-virtual-adapter.md

 The point of a virtual adapter is to run one dapplet on many adapters.
 In this exercise you should implement a virtual adapter for two search adapters.

-The initial code for this example is here: [ex10-new-virtual-adapter-exercise.](https://github.com/dapplets/dapplet-template/tree/ex10-new-virtual-adapter-exercise)
+Here is the initial code for this example: [ex10-new-virtual-adapter-exercise.](https://github.com/dapplets/dapplet-template/tree/ex10-new-virtual-adapter-exercise)

-The start point of the exercise is a solution for the [Ex08: New Site specific adapter](/docs/new-site-adapter).
-There is an adapter for Google and a dapplet for it.
+The starting point of exercise is the solution for the [Ex08: New Site specific adapter](/docs/new-site-adapter).
+There is an adapter for Google Search and a dapplet for it.

 1. Add a search adapter for Yahoo.
 See the code on GitHub: [example-yahoo-adapter.](https://github.com/dapplets/dapplet-template/tree/ex10-new-virtual-adapter-solution/example-yahoo-adapter)